cailinshaffer/Project2/README.md

 ## Stretch Goals
 - Add ability to favorite certain pets to a "Favorites" list.
 - Add ability to comment on how dang cute the animals are.

+## Post-Project Reflection
+   This projects made me realize how much more I have to learn!
+If I could redo from the begining the I would do more research on the specific API of choice!
+I would make sure I fully understand the workings of that API and how to pull data from it.